How to Make Bath Bombs (& A Natural Bath Bomb Recipe with Shea Butter)

 What Makes Bath Bombs Fizz?

 There are two key ingredients that give bath bombs their fizz.
 They are citric acid and baking soda.
-When combine, the chemical reaction between these two ingredients creates carbon dioxide.
+When combined, the chemical reaction between these two ingredients creates carbon dioxide.
 This in turn makes the bath bombs fizz.
 Some bath bombs, such as the bath bombs made popular by Lush, also contain synthetic foaming agents such sodium lauryl sulfate (SLS), Sodium Lauryl Sulfoacetate (SLSA) or sodium coco-sulfate (SCI.)
 The addition of these ingredients gives bath bombs amazing bubbles in addition to the fizz.

 Tips on How to Make Bath Bombs

 When learning how to make bath bombs, I recommend starting with a simple basic bath bomb recipe.
 This will give you a feel as to how bath bombs are made and familiarize you with the process.
 The basic idea behind how to make bath bombs isn’t difficult.
 However, there are tips and tricks you need to know when them.
 Otherwise, you may end up with bath bombs that fizz prematurely.
 Or, in the process of making round bath bombs with a two-piece mold, you may find that your two halves don’t stick together.

 Beginners mistakes, however, are easy to make.
 In fact, I’ve made them myself in the past.
 Luckily, with a little research first on how to make bath bombs, you can minimize or even prevent making these mistakes entirely.